BrinanSjostrom/Harvey-AES/README.md

 # Harvey-AES
 ## How it works
-Harvey-AES encrypts files using base64 encoding and AES(rijndael cipher).
+Harvey-AES encrypts files using [base64](https://en.wikipedia.org/wiki/Base64) encoding and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 It's also named after my dog Harvey.

 ![alt text](https://github.com/GRIM-OPS/Harvey-AES/blob/master/harvey.jpg)

-## Getting it up and running
-### Compiling
+## Compiling
-You must have gcc installed!
+You must have GCC installed!
+If you don't know how to install it, follow the guide [here](https://gcc.gnu.org/install/).

 ```
 grim-ops@computer:~$ sudo make
 ```
-This script will compile the code into an exexutable named harvey and move it into the /usr/bin/ directory making it possible to use it as a command.
-You don't have to use the harvey --gen command but you do have to have a file with 16 characters in it to be able to use the tool.
+This script will compile the code into an exexutable and move it into the `/usr/bin/` directory, allowing you to use harvey as a command.

-### Using
+**WORD OF WARNING**: your file must have >=16 characters to use this tool.

+## Usage Examples
 ```
 grim-ops@computer:~$ harvey --help
 ```
-This command will bring up a help menu.
+Brings up the tool's help menu.

 ```
 grim-ops@computer:~$ harvey --file file.txt --mode e
 [!]
 Password: Password123